ramdeoshubham/macros/index.md

 1. All macros are in UPPERCASE.
 2. In case of any Boolean Macro, the `IS_` prefix should be used.
 For example, `IS_EVEN(x)`.
 And they should return a 1 or 0 value.
 3. Macros for loops and conditionals should not end with braces so that the user can have the option for single line as well as block style.
 4. A helper macro, which are expanded by some other main macro, usually they are not intended to be used directly.
 So they should be mentioned with their expansion level as prefix.
-For example, <code>PASTE(a,b)</code> expands into <code>PASTE2(a,b)</code> which further expands into <code>a##b</code>.
+For example, `PASTE(a,b)` expands into `PASTE2(a,b)` which further expands into `a##b`.

 >Caught a mistake or want to contribute to this documentation?
 You can edit this page on [Github](https://github.com/ramdeoshubham/)